cjpardodelahoz/cyanolichen_networks/docs/ecology.md

     - Phylogroups V and XLII
     - Keep an eye out for malacea 2 vs malacea 5

+Note for env abundance: rarefy and proportions to visualize relative abundances and check if sufficient depth was acquired.
+Consider count normalization for differential abundance analyses.
 ## The regional dataset

 Include here a reference to the data clean-up: